ptgott/one-newsletter/ROADMAP.md

 ## For the MVP

-- Generate HTML to send as an email
+- Generate HTML to send as an email.
+Group all link menus into as few emails as possible!

 - Grab HTML from user-selected sites at scheduled intervals.
 Write a new package for this.
 It will probably involve taking a raw `Config` struct and validating it into an internal config object, similar to the way `linksrc` works but tailored to grabbing HTML.
 Note that if we go this route, we'll need to extract `Config` from `linksrc`.
 Maybe add `Config` validation in a way that doesn't transform the `Config` into a struct with parsing-specific members (i.e., from the `cascadia` library etc)?